regiellis/civitai-models-cli/README.md

 ## Installation

+You have a couple of options for installing/running the tool:

-To get started, ensure you have [pipx](https://pipxproject.github.io/pipx/installation/) installed, and then run the tool with the following command:
+### Install [pipx](https://pipxproject.github.io/pipx/installation/), then run the tool with the following command:

 ```bash
 pipx run file:comfy_model_manager.py [OPTIONS]